prazwal-bns/CineReserve/README.md

 ## 🎨 Color System

 The plugin uses inline styles with RGB values to avoid Tailwind CSS purge issues.
-Colors are defined in `SeatColorHelper` class and can be customized via config.
+Colors are defined in `cine-reserve-colors.php` config file and can be customized.

 **Supported Colors:**
 - `amber` - Warm yellow/orange